-We can solve this problem by time multiplexing between the 4 digits.
-Instead of wiring the anode of each segment's LED through a limiting resistor to +5 V, we wire the anode to a digital output pin (4 pins for 4 digits, assuming the 7-segment display has a common anode) and the limiting resistor is wired in series with the cathode.
+We can solve this problem by time multiplexing between the 4 digits, or quickly switching from one digit to the next faster than our eyes can perceive it.
+Instead of wiring the anode of each segment's LED through a limiting resistor to +5 V, we wire the anode to a digital output pin (4 pins for 4 digits, assuming the 7-segment display has a common anode) and the limiting resistor is wired in series with the cathode (as shown in Figure 9.6).
 The cathodes of segment 'a' for each digit are then wired together and to a single digital output, with similar wiring for the remaining cathodes of each segment.
 This is illustrated in Figure 9.6, in which the 7-segment displays are shown, the common anode wires to the upper left are to be connected to digital output pins, and the bused cathode wires to the lower left are to be connected to digital output pins.
 Note that this requires 7 + 4 = 11 pins, instead of the earlier 28 pins.